Cat Pastel

 Speaking of pronunciation, the accent varies a lot with the place: even putting dialects aside, Northerners have a specific way of speaking Mandarin, Southerners have a (strong) southern accent, etc.

 Chinese people also don't exclusively speak Mandarin, and a good example is given by Cantonese which people speak in the south.
-Actually, from my experience, it seems that most people speak at least two languages.
+Actually, it seems that most people speak at least two languages.
 They speak Mandarin as it is the common langage and actually often designated as such (普通话 / pǔ'tōng huà / "common language").
 But they also often speak a local language or dialect.
 For instance, Shanghaiese people speak Shanghaiese, people from Kunming speak Mandarin mixed with some Yunnan words and expressions, Cantonese people speak Cantonese, etc.

 Writing Chinese